valeriaoshiro/pawsh/README.md

 * Locations
     * Locations are divided by categories (dog parks, restaurants, hotels, vets, groomers, and pet stores)
     * Visitors/users are able to see locations by categories or all
-    * Locations are shown in a map.
+    * Locations are shown in a map
     * Users need to login to post a new location
     * Need to provide at least a name and address to create a new location.
-The can add pictures.
+They can add pictures.
     * Users are able to edit or delete their own location only
+    * Users are able to edit/delete the pictures they entered
     * Locations show the average rating from the reviews
 * Reviews
     * Each location shows reviews on the bottom of their page
-    * The reviews show the rating and comments.
+    * The reviews show the rating and comments
     * Review shows who submitted the review, and if they don't have any picture, they get a default profile picture
     * Users can add reviews to any location.
 They can add pictures
     * Users are only able to edit their own review